Home > Health Encyclopedia

 Heart attacks happen when an artery supplying your heart with blood becomes blocked.
 Without blood, the heart doesn’t get enough oxygen and cells in the heart start to die.

 The most common cause of blocked arteries is atherosclerosis.
-No one knows the exact cause of atherosclerosis, but most researchers believe it begins with an injury to the innermost layer of the artery, known as the endothelium.
+No one knows the exact cause of atherosclerosis.
+But most researchers believe it begins with an injury to the innermost layer of the artery, known as the endothelium.
 The following factors are thought to contribute to the damage:

 Rarely, a spasm in a coronary artery (one that supplies blood to the heart) stops blood flow and can cause a heart attack.

-These risk factors increase your chances of developing atherosclerosis:
+The following risk factors increase your chances of developing atherosclerosis:

-If you think you are having a heart attack, don’t wait to be sure -- call 911 immediately.
+If you think you are having a heart attack, don’t wait to be sure.
+Call 911 immediately.
 Treating a heart attack quickly can save your life, while delay can be fatal.
 In the emergency room, a doctor will ask you about your symptoms and perform a physical examination.
 The doctor will immediately run tests to determine your heart function.
 They may include:

 Other tests include: